[Self-Test] Obsessive-Compulsive Disorder in Adults: OCD Symptoms Test

 A person suffering with OCD may obsess about germs or safety, and find relief from the associated anxiety only when performing rituals such as repetitive hand washing or ritualistic locking and unlocking of doors.
-If you suspect you might have OCD, take this simple screener test to determine whether your symptoms warrant a visit to a trained health care professional.
+If you suspect you might have obsessive-compulsive disorder, take this screener test to determine whether your symptoms warrant a visit to a trained health-care professional.

 Reviewed by Roberto Olivardia, Ph.D.